 And immediately, while He was still speaking, Judas, one of the twelve, with a great multitude with swords and clubs, came from the chief priests and the scribes and the elders.
 Now His betrayer had given them a signal, saying, “Whomever I kiss, He is the One; seize Him and lead Him away safely.”
 As soon as He had come, immediately he went up to Him and said to Him, “Rabbi, Rabbi!” and kissed Him.
 Then they laid their hands on Him and took Him.
 And one of those who stood by drew his sword and struck the servant of the high priest, and cut off his ear.
 Then Jesus answered and said to them, “Have you come out, as against a robber, with swords and clubs to take Me?
 I was daily with you in the temple teaching, and you did not seize Me.
 But the Scriptures must be fulfilled.”
 Then they all forsook Him and fled.
 Now a certain young man followed Him, having a linen cloth thrown around his naked body.
 And the young men laid hold of him, and he left the linen cloth and fled from them naked.

 a.
 Whomever I kiss: Apparently, Jesus was normal enough in appearance that it was necessary for Judas to identify Him.
 He chose to identify Jesus by greeting Him with a kiss.
-This was a cruel pretence of affection, especially adding “Rabbi, Rabbi!” to the greeting.
+With cruelty, Judas pretended to be affectionate, and then added “Rabbi, Rabbi!” to the greeting.

 b.
 One of those who stood by drew his sword and struck the servant of the high priest: John 18:10 identified this unnamed swordsman as Peter.
 Here Peter was a great example of someone who, wielding the power of this world in his hands, could only cut off ears.
 When he wielded the Word of God, Peter pierced hearts for God’s glory (Acts 2:37).